tergite/tergite-autocalibration/CONTRIBUTING.md

 that you are the author of the contribution, and that you're freely contributing it under the terms of the Apache-2.0 license.

-"The [individual CLA](https://tergite.github.io/contributing/icla.pdf) document is available for review as a PDF.
+The [individual CLA](https://tergite.github.io/contributing/icla.pdf) document is available for review as a PDF.

 Please note that if your contribution is part of your employment or your contribution is the property of your employer, you will also most likely need to sign a [corporate CLA](https://tergite.github.io/contributing/ccla.pdf).

-All signed CLAs are emails to us at <quantum.nextlabs@chalmers.se>."
+All signed CLAs are emails to us at <quantum.nextlabs@chalmers.se>.

 ## How to Use